 The SF354 also uses PLS panel technology, which is Samsung’s version of IPS.
 In other words, you’ll get decent viewing angles and realistic-looking colors.
 It’s not for gaming or intense content creation, but this basic Samsung monitor is everything the average person needs in a work monitor.

-If you’re looking for something even cheaper, check out our list of the best monitors under $100.
+If you’re looking for something even cheaper than the best monitors under $100., check out our list of the

 Why you should buy this: It’s a beautiful display in a lean frame, with an impressively sharp screen.